Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-cxtWo3QNH0I.md

 ---
-title: "Q&A: Mk.0 Iron Trains that you can power with cOAL"
+title: "November 17th, 2020 Livestream Q&A: Mk.0 Iron Trains that you can power with cOAL"
 date: "2020-11-17"
 layout: transcript
 topics: